 I recently helped one of our clients negotiate their W2 employment agreement.
-We normally deal in freelancers, but increasingly we are being asked to lend our negotiating skills for full-time employment contracts.
+We traditionally dealt with freelancers, but increasingly we are being asked to lend our negotiating skills for full-time employment contracts.
 In the words of our client, “the agent is emotionally detached from the negotiation, and so can provide much more rational advice and action than I could on my own.”

 The basic terms of the deal he was offered were perfectly acceptable:

 - The company was a newly funded startup.

 - Salary was ~35% below his market rate as a chief technology officer (CTO).

 - The low salary was being offset with a reasonable chunk of equity.

 At first glance, everybody was fine with those terms.

 The interesting and disturbing part was uncovered as we dug deeper into the structure of the deal and the kind of equity being offered.
 What did the finer details reveal?
 The company was not offering equity but rather options to purchase equity.
 This poses several issues:

 - By forcing the employee to buy options, the company is essentially saying the sweat equity that you’ve already earned in lieu of a bigger salary will only be granted after you pay up.
 In other words, “Write us a check, then get the equity.”
 While the strike price is low, it does not go very far towards generating goodwill on behalf of the founders.
 It seems counter to the compromise of taking a lower salary in exchange for equity!

 - The options being offered were in a different class of equity than the founders.
 As we all know from countless other articles, that can end in a scenario where the founders and investors cash out well while the employees do not.
 Sometimes those employees not only did the work to earn the equity but then wrote a check to exercise their options, and they still get screwed. #AddingInsultToInjury